RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Ablation studies

 \subsection{Feature importance}

 In Table \ref{table:ablation_feature_importance}, we study the performance of RiverMamba with different input features.
 All input features have an impact on the performance.
 Removing the observational CPC data only slightly reduces the results for GloFAS reanalysis, but the decrease is larger for observational GRDC.
 Removing GloFAS reanalysis and ERA5-Land initial conditions reduces the performance as well, but GloFAS reanalysis is more important.
-Removing the meteorological forcing forecasts HRES has the biggest impact since weather forecasting is an important source of information.
+For GloFAS reanalysis (fourth row), we only drop GloFAS from the input and keep the data as a target to train the model.
+During inference, we still use the last step of GloFAS reanalysis and add it to $\Delta \X_{dis24}$ to generate the discharge.
+This ensures consistency within the table and isolates the impact of input GloFAS reanalysis on the model.
+RiverMamba still works without taking GloFAS as input.
+This highlights that the model is more than a post-processor of discharge data and can in fact be used as a backbone for hydrological modeling.
+Note that if we want to drop GloFAS completely, we need to change the objective function, i.e., by predicting the absolute value of river discharge or the change of discharge w.r.t. climatology.
+Finally, removing the meteorological forcing forecasts HRES has the biggest impact since weather forecasting is an important source of information.
 The best performance is achieved when we use all input variables.

-\subsection{Pretraining on Reanalysis}
+\subsection{Pretraining on reanalysis}

 In Table \ref{table:ablation_pretraining}, we show the value of pretraining on GloFAS reanalysis data for the GRDC prediction.
 From our experiments, we can see a clear benefit of training on river discharge reanalysis before training the model on GRDC observations.